MaraSchulze/Python_for_Datascience_Piscine/README.md

 ### Requirements
 Python 3.10
 ### Usage
-First cd into the module folder:
+First cd into the module folder, then cd into the subfolder with the exercise:
 ```
+cd Module_<n>
-cd Module<n>
+cd ex<0x>
 ```
 then execute (according to the exercise):
 ```